Noncollision Singularities in a Planar Four-body Problem: Proof of the main theorem

 \subsection{Gerver's model}

-Following \cite{G2}, we discuss in this section the limit case $\mu=0,\chi=\infty$.
-We assume that $Q_3$ has elliptic motion and $Q_4$ has hyperbolic motion with focus $Q_2$.
-Since $\mu=0,$ $Q_3$ and $Q_4$ do not interact unless they have exact collision.
-We also assume the traveler always has horizontal asymptotes, i.e. the slopes of incoming asymptote $\theta^-$ and that of the outgoing asymptote $\bar{\theta}^+$ of the traveler particle should satisfy $\theta^-=0, \ \bar{\theta}^+=\pi$.
+Following \cite{G2}, we discuss in this section the dynamics of the subsystem $Q_2,Q_3,Q_4$ in the limit case $\mu=0$ with $Q_1$ ignored.
+We assume that \begin{itemize} \item $Q_3$ has elliptic motion and $Q_4$ has hyperbolic motion with focus $Q_2$; \item $Q_3$ and $Q_4$ arrive at the correct intersection point of their orbits simultaneously (see Figure 1 and 2); \item $Q_3$ and $Q_4$ do not interact unless they have an exact collision, and the collision is treated as elastic collision (energy and momentum are preserved). \end{itemize} The main conclusion is that \begin{itemize} \item the major axis of the elliptic motion is always kept vertical; \item the incoming and outgoing asymptotes of the hyperbolic motion are always horizontal; \item after two steps of the collision procedure, the ellipse has the same eccentricity as the ellipse before the first collision, but has a smaller semi-major axis (see Figure 1 and 2). \end{itemize}

-The Gerver map describes the parameters of the elliptic orbit change during the interaction of $Q_3$ and $Q_4.$ The orbits of $Q_3$ and $Q_4$ intersect in two points.
-We pick one of them.
-We use subscript $j\in\{1, 2\}$ to describe the first or the second collision in Gerver's construction.

-Since $Q_3$ and $Q_4$ only interact when they are at the same point and energy and momentum are conserved, the interaction is desribed by the elastic collision.
-That is, velocities before and after the collision are related by
+The interaction of $Q_3$ and $Q_4$ is desribed by the elastic collision.
+That is, velocities before ($-$) and after $(+)$ the collision are related by